vito-go/mywords/README.md

 - [x] Web version support, supporting local deployment and cloud deployment.
 Support for running in Termux on Android devices.
 - [x] On mobile versions, integrate the web version for seamless learning between multiple devices.
 - [x] README.md of English version
-- [ ] Net Proxy support configuration of username and password
+- [x] Net Proxy support configuration of username and password
-- [ ] Web version supports configuring usernames and passwords
+- [x] On web version, sensitive functions like `DelDict` are only allowed to be called in the local environment.
 ---

 ## Acknowledgements